 - Serving: Typically, it's served in individual bowls.

-The Best Vegan Cream for Wimbledon Strawberries
+The Best Vegan Cream to Use

 Vegan cream options have seriously come a long way.
 These days, the refrigerated section at the grocery store actually has some good stuff.